Active phase separation: new phenomenology from non-equilibrium physics: Concluding remarks

 Arguably the hallmark of a realistic microscopic model is that it can be {\em progressively refined} by adding details without removing what went before, rather than having to be {\em successively replaced} by more complex models that each erase the previous attempt.
 Progressive refinability is not yet an established principle for either of the cases just mentioned.
 This is partly because there is no strategy in place to measure quantitatively the parameters that would enable successive refinements, and partly because the resulting predictions might even then become too system-specific to be mechanistically convincing.
 This all means that, for active phase separation, the relation between microscopic and macroscopic modelling may always remain less sharply delineated than the corresponding relation for phase separation in equilibrium.

-As John Maynard Keynes said `it is better to be roughly right than precisely wrong'.
+As often attributed to John Maynard Keynes, `it is better to be roughly right than precisely wrong'~\footnote{The quote was not attributed to J.M.
+Keynes until after his death.
+The original quote comes from Carveth Read~\cite{CarvethRead} and is `It is better to be vaguely right than exactly wrong'.}.
 A `roughly right' approach, avoiding direct coarse graining of models that are themselves questionable, could entail a search for robust observables whose measurements could fix or at least constrain the unspecified active and passive couplings that arise within continuum models.
 This applies whether the latter are formulated at the level of fluctuating density fields (as in AMB+) or in even more macroscopic terms (such as interfacial coordinates).
 This route of course has precedents for equilibrium models: the surface tension of a fluid can be measured directly with much higher precision and simplicity than inferring it from attempted measurements of the particle-particle interactions and then applying density functional theory; and the measured tension can then be used, for example, in an Ostwald ripening calculation.
 In active matter the situation is more complicated because there are more parameters involved and not all of their influences are yet understood.
 However, the same principles apply.
 A similar comparison can be made in relation to recent progress using machine-learning techniques to fit model parameters at continuum (or indeed microscopic) level; this promising avenue has begun to be applied to several active matter problems albeit not so far those addressed in this Review~\cite{cichos2020machine,joshi2022data}.

 {\em Acknowledgements}.
 We thank all the colleagues and collaborators, too numerous to mention individually, with whom we have worked on or discussed these topics in the past two decades.
 The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programmes (i) New statistical physics in living matter: non equilibrium states under adaptive control; and (ii) Anti-diffusive dynamics: from sub-cellular to astrophysical scales, where work on this paper was undertaken.
 This work was supported by EPSRC grant EP/R014604/1.
 CN acknowledges the support of the ANR grant ``PSAM'', the support of the INP-IRP grant ``IFAM'' and from the Simons Foundation.